antoniustanianto/data-portfolio/README.md

 ### **🤝 Collaborative Approach**
 I excel at communicating complex findings to both technical and non-technical stakeholders, ensuring insights drive real business action.

+### **🚀 Proven Adaptability**
+Successfully transitioning from IT to analytics demonstrates my ability to learn quickly and apply new skills effectively.

 ---

 ## 🤝 Let's Connect!